Draco18s/RunicEnchantments/README.md

 IPs that advance off the edge of the program (in any direction) are moved to the far edge.
 In this way `>1$` will print an endless series of `1`s.

-Currently all programs are terminated after 100 execution steps (for safety).
+Programs are terminated after 10000 execution steps in the event of infinite loops.

 ## Sample programs: